-For patients that have MCC Need at Screening, the MCC team will need to contact this patient within 7 days of being identified as needing MCC to discuss the results of the screener, introduce the MCC program, and offer them MCC services.
+For patients that have MCC Need at Screening, the MCC team will need to contact this patient within 7 days of identification and offer them MCC services.
 Once a patient is identified as being eligible to enroll in MCC, the MCC team shall introduce the service to patients and confirming that they wish to participate.
 When introducing MCC services, the MCC program should be framed as part of routine HIV care and treatment.
 Team members should be introduced as part of the patient's core medical team and explain that they will be routinely involved in the patient's medical care.